We’re going to talk about creating info products (or digital products) today. But, first… a story.

 Basically, I’m saying asking would you actually buy is pointless because everyone’s going to say yes.
 Unless people say I would definitely not buy this.
 It’s not what I need because that would give you something to work with and you’d probably have to start over.

-To be honest marketing and development should be happening at the same time.
+To be honest, info product marketing and development should be happening at the same time.
 You need to start promoting the product now to build up the anticipation.
 You need to warm up your audience and get them intrigued because just spontaneously announcing it like Beyonce with no buildup is not going to work and you’re not really going to get the sales that you want.

 And can still do and should do an announcement email the day of your launch to you’re entire list, not just the segment.
 So even if those who didn’t show explicit interest in the beginning still know about it because it may pique their interest now.
 It’s also during this time that you want to find some affiliate partners.
 So talk to your business friends and your past clients to share about your product.